eldub1999/n8n-document-processor/approach.md

 2. **State Management**: Leveraging React's built-in Context API for simpler state management needs rather than introducing Redux complexity
 3. **UI Design**: Using a component-based approach with responsive design principles
 4. **API Communication**: Using the Supabase JavaScript client for direct communication with Supabase services
+5. **UI Framework**: Migrating from Chakra UI to Tailwind CSS for better performance, flexibility, and reduced bundle size

 ### Backend